 While specific details about programs, funding levels, or timeline remain scarce, the move signals Meta's recognition that AI education and accessibility will determine who wins the small business market in the coming years.
 The company already commands significant SMB presence through its advertising platform, which generated roughly $131 billion in ad revenue last year, with small businesses representing a substantial portion of that figure.

 The competitive landscape is heating up fast.
-Google has been pushing AI-powered business tools through Google Workspace and Search, while has embedded Copilot across its suite of productivity apps.
-Even e-commerce platforms like have launched AI assistants aimed at helping merchants optimize their operations and marketing.
+Google has been pushing AI-powered business tools through Google Workspace and Search, while Microsoft has embedded Copilot across its suite of productivity apps.
+Even e-commerce platforms like Shopify have launched AI assistants aimed at helping merchants optimize their operations and marketing.